Pre-train and Learn: Preserve Global Information for Graph Neural Networks

-Graph neural networks (GNNs) have shown great power in learning on attributed graphs.
-However, it is still a challenge for GNNs to utilize information faraway from the source node.
-Moreover, general GNNs require graph attributes as input, so they cannot be appled to plain graphs.
-In the paper, we propose new models named G-GNNs (Global information for GNNs) to address the above limitations.
-First, the global structure and attribute features for each node are obtained via unsupervised pre-training, which preserve the global information associated to the node.
-Then, using the global features and the raw network attributes, we propose a parallel framework of GNNs to learn different aspects from these features.
-The proposed learning methods can be applied to both plain graphs and attributed graphs.
-Extensive experiments have shown that G-GNNs can outperform other state-of-the-art models on three standard evaluation graphs.
-Specially, our methods establish new benchmark records on Cora (84.31\%) and Pubmed (80.95\%) when learning on attributed graphs.
+{ \bf Abstract} \quad { Graph neural networks (GNNs) have shown great power in learning on graphs.
+However, it is still a challenge for GNNs to model information faraway from the source node.
+The ability to preserve global information can enhance graph representation and hence improve classification precision.
+In the paper, we propose a new learning framework named G-GNN (Global information for GNN) to address the challenge.
+First, the global structure and global attribute features of each node are obtained via unsupervised pre-training, which preserve the global information associated to the node.
+Then, using the pre-trained global features and the raw attributes of the graph, a set of parallel kernel GNNs is used to learn different aspects from these heterogeneous features.
+Any general GNN can be used as a kernal and easily obtain the ability of preserving global information, without having to alter their own algorithms.
+Extensive experiments have shown that state-of-the-art models, e.g. GCN, GAT, Graphsage and APPNP, can achieve improvement with G-GNN on three standard evaluation datasets.
+Specially, we establish new benchmark precision records on Cora (84.31\%) and Pubmed (80.95\%) when learning on attributed graphs.}